SwiftyJax/foxhole-stockpiles/README.md

 Compiles processed templates into optimized binary databases for fast runtime loading.

 ### fs-stockpile-scanner
 Analyzes Foxhole stockpile screenshots to detect items and quantities using the compiled database.
+Automatically detects item quantities using OCR with a custom-trained Tesseract model optimized for Foxhole's Renner font.

 ### fs-candidate-inspector
 Debugging tool for inspecting database contents and testing icon recognition.